unbit/uwsgi-docs/Gevent.rst

 .. code-block:: sh

-  uwsgi --loop gevent --socket :3031 --module myapp --async 100
-  # or if built as an external plugin,
-  uwsgi --plugins gevent --loop gevent --socket :3031 --module myapp --async 100
+   uwsgi --gevent 100 --socket :3031 --module myapp

-Set the ``--async`` value to the maximum number of concurrent connections you want to accept.

-Starting from 1.3 you can use the --gevent shortcut, that will set optimal parameters
+or for a modular build:

 .. code-block:: sh

-   uwsgi --plugins gevent --gevent 100 --socket :3031 --module myapp
+   uwsgi --plugins python,gevent --gevent 100 --socket :3031 --module myapp

 the argument of --gevent is the number of async cores to spawn

 A crazy example